anastazie/programming-fundamentals/dash_tutorial.md

 Copy example code to `app.py` file and edit it so that there is y-axis name is `passenger class`.

+*Note*: If you want to run example code, save it to file and then run it in terminal using following command `python filename.py`.

 ## `Dash` components

 `Dash` app can be buld from the objects contained in 2 libarries  - `dash_html_components` and `dash_core_components`.